Sudowrite Review: Is It the Best AI Tool for Writers? [2025]

 Muse

-By far the most important, flagship feature that Sudowrite offers is their Muse model, a Large Language Model (LLM) that has been specifically designed and fine-tuned for creative writing.
+By far the most important flagship feature that Sudowrite offers is their Muse model, a Large Language Model (LLM) that has been specifically designed and fine-tuned for creative writing.

-And from my own experience with it, it's the best model I've ever worked with for that specific purpose.
+Your mileage may vary, but from my own experience with it, it's the best model I've ever worked with for that specific purpose.

 The Muse model has an intuitive understanding of a scene like no other AI I've worked with, including an understanding of blocking, good dialogue, witty humor, and just overall amazing prose.